NykolI Koslow

 Growing up queer in the 90s and attending conservative Christian schools inspired my practice of world-building as a form of escapism.
 In my current studio practice, I reflect the trauma of Christianized America back onto itself, with myself and my created worlds serving as unintended byproducts of today's religious fervor.
 Through paint, I transform the backwards morals of Christian Nationalism into a kinky playground, and their binary hate into a celebration of chromaphilia.

-My paintings utilize both personal experiences and historical research to fuse narratives from trans* people, myth, and religion.
-I stay close to my familial cultural history of Ashkenazi Judaism, European Christianity, and associated folklore, and interweave my own personal narrative into these histories.
+As an autoethnographic artist, my paintings blend personal experiences with historical research to create narratives that intertwine the lives of trans* individuals, myth, and religion.
 The pivotal moments of my nonlinear transition - the dysphoria, euphoria, and social dispositions - sprout a pantheon of trans* deities who parallel my journey and become extensions of my identity.